Azure-Samples/ms-identity-docs-code-dotnet/src/protected-api-access-protected-api/README.md

 ## About the code

-This ASP.NET Core minimal web API has a single protected route, `/me`, that requires callers (client applications making requests to the endpoint) present a valid access token issued by the Microsoft identity platform.
+This ASP.NET Core minimal web API has a single protected route, (_/api/me_), that requires callers (client applications making requests to the endpoint) present a valid access token issued by the Microsoft identity platform.

 Acting as a middle-tier API, this minimal web API then uses that access token to acquire a second access token from the Microsoft identity platform, this time for Microsoft Graph, on behalf of the user.

 Finally, the web API requests data from the Microsoft Graph `/me` endpoint and includes the response data in its response to the original caller.

+This project uses the **Microsoft.Identity.Web** apis to interface with [Microsoft Authentication Library (MSAL) for .NET](https://github.com/azuread/microsoft-authentication-library-for-dotnet).
+It acquires access tokens on behalf of the user, caching the resulting token in memory.
+Provided an access token was previously cached, the subsequent calls against _/api/me_ will attempt to reuse the cached access token, refreshing it if nearing expiration.
+The MSAL is logging informational entries that state when a new access token is being acquired, cached, and re-used.

 ## Reporting problems